The Future of Skills-Based Hiring: How AI is Transforming Talent Assessment and Ending the Degree Requirement Era

 Whether my company is making things better or worse.
 Whether the 11 out of 100 who won't get retrained will find paths or get discarded.
 Whether skills-based hiring becomes real or stays a niche practice adopted when labor markets are tight.

-Whether James ever gets that operations job.
-Whether the next Chen Wei finds her one company faster.
+Whether the next hidden worker finds a path faster.
 Whether any of this matters or whether we're just building new walls in place of old ones.

 All this technology.
 All these platforms.
 All these debates about credentials versus skills.
-And sometimes it still comes down to whose daughter uses what software.
+And sometimes it still comes down to who knows whom.

 I don't know how to fix that.
 I'm not sure anyone does.

-But somewhere right now, there's another Chen Wei sending another application into another automated system.
-Another Rosa studying for another certificate.
-Another James wondering if this time will be different.
+But somewhere right now, there's another hidden worker sending another application into another automated system.
+Another career changer studying for another certificate.
+Another veteran wondering if this time will be different.

 We owe them better than what we've built so far.